samuelorion/imageJ_axon_tracing_workshop/README.md

 ### Image processing
 :::warning
+**Note**
-Note that the current image in selection is 'raw', so no need to select it.
+- The current image in selection is 'raw', so no need to select it.
+- 'gauss_sigma' can be modified to see the effect.
+I find 20 works well (but would depend on your magnification).
 :::

 ```javascript=